FriendsbaltCS/Intro-to-Java/Unit 1/Lesson 1.md

 (A good idea would be in a Google Drive folder or flash drive so that you can access it at school as well).

-2. ownload the file `HelloWorld.java` above and save it to your working directory.
+2. Download the file `HelloWorld.java` from the Unit 1 repository and save it to your working directory.

 3. Open a command prompt and navigate to the working directory by typing `cd "path-to-working-directory"` (with your filepath of course).